-Our Audit Committee consists of Messrs.
-Davis and Hinckley, and Ms. Hilleman, each of whom satisfies the independence requirements under the Nasdaq Global Market listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+Our Audit Committee consists of Mr. Davis, Mr. Hinckley, and Ms. Hilleman, each of whom satisfies the independence requirements under the Nasdaq Global Market listing standards and Rule 10A-3(b)(1) of the Exchange Act.
 The chairperson of our Audit Committee is Ms. Hilleman.
-Ms. Hilleman joined our Board and became chairperson of the Audit Committee in December 2019; prior to that, Mr. Hinckley served as Chairperson of our Audit Committee.
-Our Board has determined that each of Messrs.
-Davis and Hinckley, and Ms. Hilleman is an "audit committee financial expert" within the meaning of SEC regulations.
+Our Board has determined that each of Mr. Davis, Mr. Hinckley, and Ms. Hilleman are "audit committee financial experts" within the meaning of SEC regulations.
 Our Board has also determined that each member of our Audit Committee has the requisite financial expertise required under the applicable requirements of the Nasdaq Global Market.
 In arriving at this determination, the Board has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.